ftTower/minishell/readme.md

 > **Note:** The `readline()` function may cause memory leaks, but your own code must not.

 ---

-## Chapter V: Submission and Peer-Evaluation
-- Submit your work in the assigned Git repository.
-- Ensure all file names are correct.
-- Only the repository content will be evaluated during the defense.

----

 Good luck with your Minishell project!